Apple iPod

 thing is that the iPod contains not a single revolutionary component or technology.

-Apples contribution has been a nearly perfect, if expensive, overall design that
+Apple’s contribution has been a nearly perfect, if expensive, overall design that

 finally combines all of the important qualities of a portable audio device: small size,